Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 ---

 "Likewise," Nat replied.
-"So... what brings you to the train, then?"
+"So... the Train, then?"

 Rin rubbed the back of her neck.
 "Well, I needed a break from the last shift," she sighed.
 "What a shit show."